 See your sleep data using the Samsung Health app and your watch or phone

-Wear the smartwatch snugly on your wrist and get a good night’s sleep, then in the morning
+Wear the smartwatch snugly about two fingers above your wrist bone, put it into Bedtime mode (if not automatically scheduled), and get a good night’s sleep in the morning:

 - Head to the home screen of your Galaxy Watch and select Samsung Health

 - Scroll down and check your sleep stats, including your sleep score, actual sleep time, and weekly average sleep time.
 Keep scrolling to see all the information.